Thomas-Walker-Lynch/RT_gcc/README.md

 ; whitespace, including newlines, is ignored
 ```

 If you need an unbalanced paren, define a macro that expands to a paren and use that.
 Parenthesis need only to match when the body is lexed.
+Note that the parameter list can be empty, but it is required, both on the definition and the call.

 ### `#assign`

 This is another variation on #define.
 Currently it can not be used to define function like macros.

-Unlike assign, there is an option to expand the name and body before the definition is registered.
+Unlike define, there is an option to expand either or both of the name and body expressions before the definition is registered.
 When the name is expanded, it must expand to an identifier that can be used as a nmae.

-Should the body or name contain macros that are expanded, these expansions are done before the macro is put in the symbol table.
-Hence, the name.
+Should the name or body contain macros that are expanded, these expansions are done before the macro is put in the symbol table.
+Which is why this directive is called 'assign'.

-If the assigned name arrives as an already defined, though disabled macro, `#assign` will clear the disabled flag.
-This does not enable recursion, but it does enable one more step of evaluation the next time the macro is evaluated.
-Note that macros are 'painted' during evaluation, so removing the flag only enables evaluation until the macro is painted again.
+If the assigned name arrives at the directory with a definition, though it is disabled, `#assign` will clear the disabled flag.
+This does not enable recursion, because disabling (so called painting) is done by the evaluator.
+However, it does enable one more step of evaluation for a recursive macro each time assign is called.

 #### Syntax (EBNF):